 And just like the Boba Pizza, which went viral last year, this menu also received mixed reactions from online users.

-“[There are] some customers who did not try it, especially those who are commenting online doesn’t like the idea.
+“[There are] some customers who have not tried it, especially those who are commenting online doesn’t like the idea.
 But we do have a lot of people coming in just to try it and they are very much satisfied upon tasting it.
 There are customers who at first were quite shy ordering the product but we saw [that] they are satisfied with it.”

 With many milk tea stores sprouting in any corner, business owners need to come up with unique ideas in order to stand out—and this latest boba-inspired dish is one of them!